Back.

-When the design for your addition is exactly the way you want it, and the working drawings complete, we can begin building.
+When our design for your addition is exactly the way you want it, and the working drawings are complete, we can begin building.

 The construction of an addition generally follows the same construction process as any major renovation.

 There are some differences, however.
-One difference we like is that where in the typical remodeling situation we have to deal with walls, floors, roofs and other structures already built by someone else, when building an addition, we get to build our own walls, etc. so we know they will be square, plumb, level and structurally sound.
+One difference we like is that when building an addition, we get to build our own walls, etc. so we know they will be square, plumb, level, and structurally sound.
+In the typical remodeling project, we have to deal with walls, floors, roofs, and other structures already built by someone else,

-A ground-level addition needs a foundation to shoulder its considerable weight, provide a flat and level base for construction and separate wood-based materials from contact with the ground — contact that would otherwise cause rot and allow infestation by termites and other wood-loving bugs.
+A ground-level addition needs a foundation to support its substantial weight, provide a flat and level surface for subsequent construction and isolate wood-based materials from ground contact.
+Wood in contact with the ground is prone to rotting and infestation by termites and other wood-loving bugs.

 By far the most common material for foundations is concrete, whether in the form of poured concrete or concrete block.
 Others include brick and stone.